The goal of this knowledge article is to give you an overview of some of the most common ways that Accounting Seed can be customized.

 An application is a group of tabs that you would like to appear in the same menu bar.
 When you install Accounting Seed an accounting application is automatically created for you, but you can create your own as well.
-You can create as many applications as you would like for different job functions throughout the company.
+You can create as many applications as you would like for different job roles throughout the company.

 A list view is a report of data that meets specific selection criteria.
-For example: "All Vendor Invoices that are unapproved" or "All Open Sales Orders".
+For example: "All Vendor Invoices that are unapproved" or "All Open Sales Orders."
 List views have completely flexible selection criteria and any data fields on the related object can be displayed on the list in any order you prefer.

-With any list view you can control the data selected via operators.
+With any list view, you can control the data selected via operators.
 An operator is a selection parameter such as: starts with, includes, is greater than, equals etc. You can set as many operators on the list view as you need in order to select just the data you would like to see.

 A list view can also be configured for data that you own, as well as all data owned by others.
 List views can also be private or shared with others.

 A list view can have selection boxes with actionable buttons at the top of the list view.
-For example, on the billings list view, you can select billings to send in batch.
+For example, on the Billings list view, you can select Billings to send in batch.
 You can also select and update fields in mass on a list view for several data fields like pick-lists, checkboxes, and text.
 List views support up to 200 record selections at one time.

 Customizing Communications and Forms

 Accounting Seed includes standard PDF templates for email or print for the following forms:

 - Customer outstanding statement

 - Packing Slip